 All visitors must wear a suitable face covering at all times.

-However anyone who is self-isolating because they or a member of their household have symptoms of COVID-19 must not visit under any circumstances.
+However, anyone who is self-isolating because they or a member of their household have symptoms of COVID-19 or because they are advised by their GP to self-isolate, must not visit under any circumstances.

 Unfortunately, children under the age of 12 are currently not permitted in our centres.
 Any exceptions to this must be agreed by the appropriate member of Sue Ryder staff.
 Please discuss with the centre directly if it is necessary to make an exception.

 This guidance sets out the government’s advice to support safe visiting:

 every patient/service user will be able to nominate a single named visitor who will be able to enter the service for regular visits.

 these visitors should be tested using rapid lateral flow tests before every visit, must wear the appropriate personal protective equipment (PPE) and follow all other infection control measures (which the service will guide them on) during visits.

 visitors are advised to keep physical contact to a minimum.
 Visitors and patients/service users may wish to hold hands, but should bear in mind that any contact increases the risk of transmission.
 There should not be close physical contact such as hugging.